How to budget for student life in Finland

 Most students get a bike or a bus pass

 Linkki, the public bus company, offers services throughout the Jyväskylä region.
 This implies that, depending on where you reside, you can easily get to and from campus.
 Linkki provides students with substantial discounts.
-When you show your student card at the point of sale, a monthly bus pass will cost you 40 euros at the moment (2024).
-You might pay 50% (1.65 euros) of the cost of a single ticket with your Linkki bus card linked to your student registration (load the card before riding or pay 3.50 euros cash to the driver).
+When you show your student card at the point of sale, a monthly bus pass will cost you 42 Euros at the moment (2025).
+You will pay 1,9 Euros of the cost of a single ticket with your Linkki bus card linked to your student registration (load the card before riding or pay 3,50 Euros cash to the driver).

-Long-distance travel outside the Jyväskylä region is possible with VR trains and the bus companies Onnibus and Matkahuolto.
-When you buy train tickets weeks before your trip, you can save up to 70% on discounts.
+Long-distance travel outside the Jyväskylä region is possible with VR trains and bus companies, including Onnibus and Matkahuolto.
+When you buy train tickets, you get a 30% discount for long-distance trains and a 50% discount for commuter trains.
+The price will be lower if you book the ticket well in advance.
 On the train, be prepared to display your student ID.

 Where to buy groceries and household products

-Prisma and Citymarket are the two largest retail malls in Finland.
+Prisma and K-Citymarket are the two largest retail malls in Finland.
 These are one-stop shops for groceries, household goods, ready-made foods, clothing, shoes, electronics, electrical goods, home appliances, and work supplies, among other things.
-These large markets are located a few kilometres from the Jyväskylä city centre in the Seppälä, Keljo, and Palokka areas.
-For other household items, you can have a look at stores like Clas Ohlson and Tokmanni.
+These large markets are located a few kilometers from the Jyväskylä city center in the Seppälä, Keljo, and Palokka areas.
+For other household items, you can have a look at stores like Clas Ohlson, Tokmanni, and JYSK.

 The general student consensus is that Lidl’s costs are frequently a few cents lower than other retailers, but it lacks brand variety.
 Prisma also boasts a wider range of brands and lower costs, and customers can get up to 60% off food, pastries, and other products on "reduced to clear" after 9 pm.
 Shopping for groceries in the evening is a smart idea because certain retailers cut the prices of perishable and limited shelf-life items.

-Students' restaurants give nutritious meals for the low price of 2.95 euros (show your student ID).
+Students' restaurants give nutritious meals for the low price of 2,95 Euros (show your student ID).
 Salads, milk/juice, a main meal, a side dish, bread, and a spread are included in the lunch.
-All the eateries offer vegetarian lunch options.
+All the eateries offer vegetarian and vegan lunch options.

-In student restaurants, a dessert can cost between 1.20 and 1.50 euros.
-Students might have takeout coffee or tea for 1 euro (small cup) and 1.50 euros (large cup) in between courses, personal study, and group meetings.
-When you take the coffee in the café's cup, you can pay 50 cents.
-Confectionery could cost between 1 and 3 euros.
-Be sure to check out the special prices in the university library’s cafe.
+In student restaurants, a dessert can cost between 1,20 and 1,50 Euros.
+Students might have takeout coffee or tea for 1 Euro (small cup) and 1,50 Euros (large cup) in between courses, personal study, and group meetings.
+When you take the coffee in the library café, you can pay starting from 70 cents, while other desserts could cost between 1 to 5 Euros.
+In some locations, the coffee price could be lower if you bring your cup.
+Be sure to check out the special prices in the university’s cafes.

 Campus restaurants can be found on all university campuses.
 Before picking where to eat for lunch, students often consult the menus of all eateries on the My JYU app.